danmalcolm/BuildUp/README.md

 BuildUp provides an infrastructure for generating objects for unit / integration tests or sample data:

-* Generate objects with sensible default values using an intuitive concise API
+* Generate objects with sensible default values using a concise declarative API
-* Use a range of built-in mechanisms for generating values (emails, dates, number sequences etc)
+* Use a range of built-in mechanisms for generating property values (date and number sequences etc.)
-* Extend the objects you build to allow variations
+* Extend object generators with custom set-up behaviours
 * First-class support for generating collections of objects - in BuildUp, everything is a sequence
 * Infrastructure for creating extremely concise [Test Data Builders](http://www.natpryce.com/articles/000714.html)
 * Designed with "real" behavioural domain models in mind